Experts & Staff

 Ms. Workie began her career in nonprofit organizations and local government as a social worker, specializing in child and adolescent mental health.
 She has a bachelor’s degree in psychology from James Madison University and a master’s degree in social work from Temple University.
-She serves as the Chair of the WISER Board of Directors and is an executive leadership coach.
+She is also a leadership coach with an executive certificate in leadership coaching from Georgetown University, and provides pro-bono coaching services to immigrants, minorities, and other marginalized groups.

 Bio Page Tabs